Digital TV Information

 Enhanced-Definition (EDTV)

-at 480p (720 x 480) resolution.
+at 480p (720 x 480) resolution

 High-Definition or (HDTV)

-at 720p (1280 x 720) & 1080i (1920 x 1080)resolution.
+at 720p (1280 x 720) & 1080i (1920 x 1080) resolution.

 Some televisions are capable of receiving HDTV at 1080p (1920 × 1080) resolution also know as 1080p60, however this format is not broadcast over the air with acceptable quality.

-Click here for more information about DTV formats
+More information about DTV formats

 If you own a digital TV set with a digital tuner, you won't be affected by the transition.